aneenajohn/e-commerce-app-with-backend/README.md

 # e-commerce app
 ## Lingokart is an e-commerce app for linguaphiles out there.

-Lingokart is a curated version of best books and courses which would help people to see the world with a different aspect by learning different languages.
+Lingokart is a curated version of best books and courses which would help people to see the world from a different aspect by learning different languages.

 > *Learning another language is like becoming another person.*